atlantichabitatmodels/communityofpractice/pages/past-meetings.md

 - Optional: [download the raw data and large model outputs for Canada Warbler](https://drive.google.com/drive/folders/1uvENaFxpdQEf8QGvUiNGiItmPM4vC9Jk).
 Once downloaded, move the data into the correct locations in the folder structure created above (put data in 0_data/0_raw and outputs in 2_BRT_outputs)

-### September 2022: CANCELLED
+## September 2022
+Cancelled

-### May 2022
+## May 2022

-Westwood Lab workshop: an approach to ‘grading’ data quality and quantity for environmental covariates for modelling
+<a href="https://westwoodlab.ca/">Westwood Lab<a/> workshop: an approach to ‘grading’ data quality and quantity for environmental covariates for modelling

 Riley and Caitlin have asked shared a link where you can add any additional thoughts about the method and the workshop today: [here](https://forms.gle/HeTGJzSYUEZjQ5BC9)

 Remember to fill out the [two question CoP Winter & Spring exit survey.](https://forms.gle/U63HvHvUtxK3NdE96)

-### April 2022
+## April 2022

 **Meeting theme**: spread awareness of existing best practices in peer discussion groups